Thermodynamic Formalism and Geometric Applications for Transcendental Meromorphic and Entire Functions: Transcendental functions, hyperbolicity and expansion

 \bdfn A meromorphic function $f:\C\to\cbar$ is called \it expanding \rm if and only if there are two constants $c>0$ and $\expd >1$ such that

 \edfn

-The function $f(z)=z-\tan z$ is topologically hyperbolic and $|f'(z)|\to 1$ as $\Im f(z) \to \infty$.
+The function $f(z)=z-\tan z$ is \ehyp and $|f'(z)|\to 1$ as $\Im f(z) \to \infty$.
 Since there are vertical lines in $\jul$, it follows that this function is not expanding.
-Thus, contrary to the case of rational maps, topological hyperbolicity and expanding are not equivalent for transcendental functions.
-It is shown in \cite{St1990} that every entire topologically hyperbolic function $f$ satisfies $\lim_{n\to \infty}|(f^n)'(z)|\to \infty$ for all $z\in \J_f$ and under some conditions the expanding property follows from topological hyperbolicity (see Proposition 4.4 in \cite{MUmemoirs}).
+Thus, contrary to the case of rational maps, \ehypty and expanding are not equivalent for transcendental functions.
+It is shown in \cite{St1990} that every entire \ehyp function $f$ satisfies $\lim_{n\to \infty}|(f^n)'(z)|\to \infty$ for all $z\in \J_f$ and under some conditions the expanding property follows from \ehypty (see Proposition 4.4 in \cite{MUmemoirs}).